Can a Cast Iron Skillet Be Used in the Oven?

 While many people believe that seasoning is an oil layer, it’s a plastic-type compound that binds to the metal to give it that natural non-stick finish and allows you to cook and clean the skillet easily.

-To season your skillet, you will wash it properly first with warm water and dry it thoroughly.
+To season your skillet, you will wash it properly first with dish soap and warm water then dry it thoroughly.
 You can use a tiny bit of soap on the first wash after you unpack it, and after that, you only need warm water.

 If you don’t have an hour to cure it, you can heat the oven to 450°F and leave it to bake for 30 minutes.